Forward compatibility: HTML

-As there is no mandatory upgrade of computers or web browsers, many web developers use a graceful degradation or progressive enhancement approach, attempting to make newly created websites that are usable by people who have turned off JavaScript or who have old computers or old web browsers or on a slow connection, yet still taking advantage of faster hardware and better JavaScript support in more modern web browsers, when available.
+As there is no mandatory upgrade of computers or web browsers, many web developers use a graceful degradation or progressive enhancement approach, attempting to make newly created websites that are compatible with older computers and web browsers, usable when JavaScript is disabled or on a slower connection, while still taking advantage of faster hardware and better JavaScript support in more modern web browsers, when available.

 Optical media

 Each of the three most common 12 cm optical media formats (CD, DVD, and Blu-ray) was first released in read-only form years before writable forms were available.
 Within each format, there is both forward and backward compatibility, in that most older read-only drives and players can read (but not write) writable media in the same format, while read/write drives can read (but not write) old read-only media.
 There is no forward compatibility between formats; a CD player, for instance, can't read a DVD (a newer format), not even the audio tracks.
 There may be backward compatibility for better marketability (such as a DVD player playing an audio CD), but it is not intrinsic to the standards.